DHS home | SPD

 All medical and vocational documentation will be evaluated by the Presumptive Medicaid Disability Determination Team (PMDDT) for

 an SSA criteria based disability determination.
-If the client is found to meet the SSA disability requirements for SSI/SSDI, the client meets the disability requirements for Medicaid (OSIPM).
+If the individual is found to meet the SSA disability requirements for SSI/SSDI, the individual meets the disability requirements for Medicaid (OSIPM).

 - Note: PMDDT will narrate receipt of referral,